-Total operating expenses for the year ended December 31, 2001 were \$982.3 million, an increase of \$365.7 million from the year ended December 31, 2000.
-The increase was attributable to depreciation and amortization of \$104.6 million, increases in expenses within rental and management of \$74.0 million, network development services of \$102.6 million, restructuring expense of \$5.2 million, corporate general and administrative expense of \$11.5 million and impairments and net loss on sale of long-lived assets of \$74.3 million.
-These increases were offset by a decrease in development expense of \$6.5 million.
+Total operating expenses for the year ended December 31, 2001 were \$858.2 million, an increase of \$315.9 million from the year ended December 31, 2000.
+The increase was primarily attributable to an increase in depreciation and amortization of \$98.6 million, as well as increases in rental and management expense of \$74.0 million, network development services expense of \$58.8 million, corporate general and administrative expense of \$11.5 million, restructuring expense of \$5.2 million and impairments and net loss on sale of long-lived assets of \$74.3 million.
+These increases were offset by a decrease in development expense of \$6.6 million.